Salman Khan's niece Alizeh Agnihotri to make her Bollywood debut soon - ExBulletin

 Salman Khan’s niece Alizeh Agnihotri to make her Bollywood debut soon

-Alizeh Agnihotri is the daughter of actor and producer Atul Agnihotri and Salman Khan’s sister, Alvira Khan Agnihotri.
+Alizeh Agnihotri is the daughter of actor Atul Agnihotri and Salman Khan’s sister, Alvira Khan Agnihotri.
+Her father Atul Agnihotri appeared in movies like Krantiveer, Aatish and others.
+Apart from acting, Atul has also directed films like Dil Ne Jise Apna Kahaa, starring Salman and Preity Zinta among a few other films.

-After Suhana Khan, Khushi Kapoor and Agastya Nanda, Alizeh is another star who will soon be making her acting debut.
+Alizeh, on the other hand, is known for directing Manoj Bajpayee star Budhia Singh Born to Run, popular Netflix series Jamatra, and others.
+Alizeh is now preparing to make her film industry debut as an actress.
+According to a report from Pinkvilla, Alizeh’s parents and actor Salman Khan believe that Alizeh is ready to make her debut in the industry now.
+According to the report, Salman Khan’s niece chose an offbeat script for her debut film.
+His first project is directed by Soumendra Padhi.

-Meanwhile, speaking of Salman Khan’s film front, he will next be seen in the upcoming family artist film “Kisi Ka Bhai Kisi Ki Jaan” alongside Pooja Hegde.
+Apart from acting, Alizeh is also believed to have taken an interest in dancing.
+She was even trained by famous Bollywood dancer Saroj Khan, sharing a message after his disappearance.
+Alizeh wrote, “Master Ji was my idol.
+When I first started training with her, I got annoyed easily because I couldn’t do her choreography justice.
+I looked at her ashamed and said that I am not like other girls.
+I don’t trust myself, to which she laughed and replied “everyone can be confident”.
+I teach you to dance.

 |